 Thompson’s solution: raised beds.
 “At first I started using them because they elevated those low, wet areas,” she says.
 But then, Thompson realized an unexpected benefit: “They’re easier on the body, too.
 I’m 48 years old; bending all the way over to the ground is starting to be hard on my back and legs,” she says.
 “Raised beds are higher, so you bend over less.”

-Add reduced soil compaction, easier cultivation, efficient watering and fertilizing, increased yield, and adaptability to small areas — and it’s hard to imagine growing vegetables any other way, says Thompson, who coordinates Soil3Compost’s annual raised bed design contest.
-As she gears up for this year’s competition in Shelby, North Carolina, Thompson shares her tips and tricks for raised-bed vegetable gardening.
+Add reduced soil compaction, easier cultivation, efficient watering and fertilizing, increased yield, and adaptability to small areas — and it’s hard to imagine growing vegetables any other way, says Thompson.
+As she gears up for warmer weather, Thompson shares her tips and tricks for raised-bed vegetable gardening.